Bad news, Prime subscribers: Amazon’s membership fees are about to get more expensive. READ MORE »

 1 3/4 cups of graham cracker crumbs

 1/2 cup melted butter or margarine.

 3 cups of sour cream

-Mix crust ingredients together and press into the bottom and sides of a 9″ spring form pan.
-Combine eggs, cheese, sugar, & vanilla and beat until smooth.
+Mix crust ingredients together and press into the bottom of and sides of a 9″ spring form pan.
+Combine eggs, cheese, sugar, and vanilla, and beat until smooth.
 Mix in sour cream.
 Pour into crust and bake at 350 degrees for about an hour.
 Cool, then chill for at least 2 hours.
-Serve with topped fruit, if desired.
+Serve topped with fruit, if desired.